Is Property Transfer Tax Deductible?

 Some states allow you to take a credit on the property transfer tax.
 For example, a transfer tax paid to the county can be used as a credit against state taxes.

-Transfer Taxes Vary From State To State
+Transfer Taxes Vary from State to State

-The property transfer process, fee, and any credits vary from state to state.
+The property transfer process, fees, and credits vary from state to state.
 The process can be easy and inexpensive in some states and difficult and costly in others.
 Indiana doesn’t charge anything to transfer property.
 There are recording fees involved, but that is not a tax.
 Kansas also has no transfer tax, but you pay a mortgage registration tax of 0.1% (2019).

 Some states may not have a high property transfer tax.
 But that doesn’t mean the overall transfer tax won’t be high.
 This is because other entities charge fees that contribute to the transfer tax.
 These entities can include the local school board, city, and county.